-Reference is made to the discussion of In re Brand Name Prescription Drugs Antitrust Litigation (MDL No. 997) and related cases contained in the "Legal Proceedings" sections of the Company's 1996 Form 10-K and Form 10-Qs for the first and second quarters of 1997.
-The settlement of the Federal Class Action, which was originally provided for by the Company in the fourth quarter of 1995, is now final and is in the process of being implemented.
+Reference is made to the discussion of In re Brand Name Prescription Drugs Antitrust Litigation (MDL No. 997) and related cases contained in the Company's 1997 Form 10-K under Item 3, "Legal Proceedings -- Pricing Litigation."
+In the second quarter of 1998, the Company reached a confidential settlement with an additional large group of chain pharmacies.